 Situation Recommended Action

-The AC adapter 1.
-Plug the AC adapter into the computer, and then connect to the main power supply.
+1. Plug the AC adapter into the computer, and

+The AC adapter then connect to the main power supply.

-and a power 2.
-Save all necessary files.
+and a power Save all necessary files.

 outlet are 3.
 Resume work.

 available.
-Turn off the computer if you want to recharg
+Turn off the computer if you want to recharge

 the battery rapidly.

 The AC adapter 1.
 Save all necessary files.

 or a power outlet 2.
 Close all applications.

 is unavailable.
 3. Turn off the computer.